 Agent Jay (Will Smith) and Agent Kay (Tommy Lee Jones), are members of a secret organization called MIB (Men In Balck), that were founded to monitor and regulate alien activity on Earth.
-The two find themselves at the center of a deadly plot designed by an intergalactic terrorist who came to earth with the aim to steal a powerful source.
-In order to save the planet Earth, They are going on a chase and pursuit of the vicious terrorist.
+The two find themselves at the center of a deadly plot designed by an intergalactic terrorist who came to earth to steal a powerful source.
+To save the planet Earth, They are going on a chase and pursuit of the vicious terrorist.

 The Men in Black franchise has always promised more than it has delivered.